nashpaz123/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 "A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using `docker build`, users can create an automated build that executes several command-line instructions in succession." -- Docker Docs

-So, if you were to build a bare bones image, your recipe (Dockerfile) would tell you to lay down the necessary ingredients (system layers) so the sandwich would have the functionality that you need.
-For example, to build an image from scratch that could be spun into a container that runs node.js;  instead of building layers of Bread -> Mayo -> Pickles -> Onions -> Bananas to create an image, the recipe would instruct you to build layers like:  Build from Ubuntu image -> Update Ubuntu -> Install Node -> Add Working Directory -> Copy app into Working Directory -> Install Dependencies

 - [ ] Try this exercise: run the command `docker pull node:latest`

 You will see that, in the process of pulling the node image down from Dockerhub, it lists out all the images that image is built from as it downloads